martinfrances107/rust_d3_geo_voronoi/README.md

 # Project: rust d3 geo voronoi

+rust 2021 edition.

 This is a port of the [d3-geo-voronoi](https://github.com/Fil/d3-geo-voronoi) library into a RUST library crate/package.
 It is in a very early development phase.

+Currently we have 82% test coverage ( as reported by cargo tarpaulin -o Html )

 ## Phase 1

 Early draft port - sub module by submodule.
 Sub module porting means the test have also been ported.
 No API stability guarentees.

-delaunay first then  voronoi.

-Currently we have 78% test coverage ( as reported by cargo tarpaulin -o Html )

 ## Phase 2